stanford-dancebreak/stanford-dancebreak.github.io/content/info/faq.md

 ## I’m someone that really needs to know the exact etiquette of a place before I go out dancing.
 * and you’re so real for that!
 You’re always welcome to reach out with any additional questions about Dancebreak if anything pops up.
-Richard Powers also has some write-ups on social dance etiquette- feel free to give them a read as well!
+Richard Powers also has some write-ups on social dance etiquette---feel free to give them a read as well!
   [https://socialdance.stanford.edu/Syllabi/Dancing.htm](https://socialdance.stanford.edu/Syllabi/Dancing.htm)